Jae Rhim Lee

 Jae Rhim Lee (born 1975 in Gwangju, South Korea) is an artist and TED Fellow working at the intersection of art, science, and culture.
 Lee aims to promote "acceptance of and a personal engagement with death and decomposition" by breeding a unique strain of mushroom that promotes environmentally friendly tissue decomposition upon death.

-She earned a B.A. degree in psychology from Wellesley College (1998) and an M.S. degree in visual studies from the Massachusetts Institute of Technology (2006).
+She earned a B.A. degree in psychology from Wellesley College (1998) and an M.S. degree in visual studies from the Massachusetts Institute of Technology (2006).Lee served as a full time faculty member at Columbian College of Arts & Sciences during 2018.

 Infinity Burial Project

+Lee founded Coeio, a company that produces the Infinity Burial Suit, a biodegradable garment infused with mushrooms that decompose and remediate toxins in human tissue.
 According to Lee, human bodies accumulate a large amount of toxins during their lifetime.
 Upon death, whether the body is cremated or buried, these toxins are released back into the environment.
 The fungi have been chosen for their potential to utilize the nutrients in human tissue and to remediate industrial toxins in soil.
 Once realized, the "Infinity Mushroom" will be applied to the other components of the project.

 The mushrooms can be adapted to grow on the artist's own collected hair, nails and skin.
 Eventually, a body suit will be developed that the deceased is wrapped in, which will promote decomposition.

 The journalist has explained that small mushroom structures with a cap and stipe are found in several groups of ascomycetes, for example, the fruitbodies of Cordyceps, Vibrissea, and Mitrula, and the club-shaped earth-tongues.
 Though similar in appearance to these fungi, the very small fruitbodies of Onygena species differ in that the cap surface breaks into a powdery spore mass at maturity.
 The two most common species are O. corvina, which occurs on owl pellets, bird carcasses, hair, and wool, and O. equina, found on the decaying horns and hooves of cattle and sheep.
 Onygena corvina reaches at most 2.5 cm (1 in.) in height, and has a whitish stalk and an ocher to light brown cap.
 These fungi are widely distributed but infrequently collected because of their small size and occurrence on animal remains, which are avoided by most mushroomers.

+Today, Coeio is the only company that makes the Infinity Suit.
+Their mushroom burial suits sell for about $1,500.
+They also offer small burial bags for pets for $200.

+While not cheap, the cost of using a mushroom suit is less than most funerals that use a casket.
+The average cost of a funeral is between $6,000 and $12,000.